fcamb/Image-Converter/README.md

 # Image-Converter
 Converts images to and from different types (png, jpg, bmp, tga, hdr)

-Uses stb_image && stb_image_write for loading and writing functions
-they do all they heavy lifting
+Uses stb_image and stb_image_write for loading and writing functions they do all they heavy lifting, thank you Sean Barret

 usage from command line:
     convert_image help -> for help